CooperSmout/coopersmout.github.io/_posts/2021-10-15-why-im-into-open-science.md

 comments: true
 ---

 *This blog is the prelude to a series of posts in which I outline my vision for an information revolution within academia and beyond.
-In my [first post](https://coopersmout.com/2021-07-31-reliability-indices-for-the-internet/), I described the end-goal: tackling misinformation by developing a new knowledge system based on the reliability of information.
-In this next post, I jump back in time to share the experiences that started me thinking about these ideas in the first place.*
+In a [previous post](https://coopersmout.com/2021-07-31-reliability-indices-for-the-internet/), I shared the end-goal: tackling misinformation by developing a new knowledge system based on the reliability of information.
+In this post, I share the experiences that started me thinking about open science in the first place.*

 ## Prelude